sowjanyapilla/launching_ec2_through_API/README.md

   4.Security: Open or secure the API based on your requirements.

-  5.API type: Choose "HTTP API."
+  5.API type: Choose "REST API."

   6.Click "Add."